redhat-developer/vscode-java/USAGE_DATA.md

    * `java.settings.url`, `java.format.settings.url`, `java.quickfix.showAt`, `java.symbols.includeSourceMethodDeclarations`, `java.completion.collapseCompletionItems`, `java.completion.guessMethodArguments`, `java.completion.postfix.enabled`, `java.cleanup.actionsOnSave`, `java.sharedIndexes.enabled`, `java.inlayHints.parameterNames.enabled`, `java.server.launchMode`, `java.autobuild.enabled`, `java.jdt.ls.javac.enabled`
  * The extension name and the choice made when a recommendation to install a 3rd party extension is proposed
  * The name of Java commands being manually executed, and any resulting errors
- * The number of results (eg. 20), whether an error occured (eg. false), engine type (eg. 'ecj', 'dom') and duration (in milliseconds) when code assist is activated
+ * The number of results (eg. 20), whether an error occurred (eg. false), engine type (eg. 'ecj', 'dom') and duration (in milliseconds) when code assist is activated
- * Whether the language server ran out of memory and the maximum allocated memory at which that occured (eg. 200m)
+ * Whether the language server ran out of memory and the maximum allocated memory at which that occurred (eg. 200m)

 ## What's included in the general telemetry data